exasol/pyexasol/docs/PARALLELISM.md

 All other options are inefficient or prone to errors.

-## Known probles when trying to use other options
+## Known problems when trying to use other options

 - Re-using one PyEXASOL connection in multiple threads will cause an exception.
 - Opening multiple PyEXASOL connections in multiple threads will work, but you will experience a bottleneck in data processing.
 Your script will be bound by 1 CPU core due to GIL.